 Pour the vegetable broth over the vegetables and turn on the heat to medium-high.
 Bring to a boil and turn the heat down to low.

 Clean and chop the Swiss chard.
 Start by cutting off the stalks.
 Trim the ends and chop.
 Add the chopped stalks to the soup.
 Cut the Swiss chard leaves into bite-sized pieces and add them to the soup.

 Chop the spinach and add to the soup.

 Cook for about 10 minutes until the vegetables are tender.

 If using the cannellini beans and/or potatoes, add to the soup.

 Stir in the bouillon paste, tarragon, and black pepper to taste.

 Bring back to a boil and cook for 5 minutes.

 If you don’t have access to Swiss chard, you can add other greens, such as kale, collard greens, and parsley.
 Kale and collards take a bit longer to cook than chard.
-You can also add fresh herbs.
+You can also add fresh herb.
 Try adding cilantro, thyme, oregano, or other herbs of choice to end of the cooking time.